 The NSTX-U Recovery Project requires that design of the divertor and potentially first wall PFCs be revisited, and likely that some tiles be redesigned, re-fabricated, and re-installed.
 This document provides requirements for design, analysis, fabrication, and installation of those tiles.

-Working with the Vacuum Vessel and Internal Hardware RE, the PFC team should:
+Working with the Vacuum Vessel and Internal Hardware RE, the PFC Engineering team should:

 1: Work iteratively with the NSTX-U PFC Requirements Working Group (PFCR-WG) to develop requirements for the graphite tiles and outboard limiter.
 The initial draft of this requirements document is based on simple physics assumptions that will be revised in the future.
 Topics that are subject to revision are indicated in italics.